How to Build Value in Sales with Value-Added Benefits

 Think of the last time you won a close, competitive sales opportunity.
 What tipped the scales in your favor?

-In sales situations where it’s difficult to differentiate your solution from the competition’s, you often win by offering your buyer extra services, or Value-Added Benefits.
-These are extra services above what you provide with your primary product or service at additional cost to the buyer.
+In sales situations where it’s difficult to differentiate your solution from the competition’s, you often win by offering your buyer extra services or Value-Added Benefits.

 Chances are you're already providing your buyers Value-Added Benefits, but you're not getting credit for them.

 Value-Added Benefits (VABs) are the extra services above what you provide with your primary solution, which are provided without additional cost to the buyer.
 Providing Value-Added Benefits as part of your solution can make the difference between winning and losing in a competitive situation.
 They can also help reinforce with the customer on why buying your solution is a good decision and make for an effective sales presentation.

 Of course, a Value-Added Benefit must address a specific customer need, otherwise, they won’t value it.

 When leveraging value-added benefits to gain a competitive edge, it's important to understand that you can offer different categories of value to your customers.

 Here are four types of common Value-Added Benefits:

 Support services are extra services provided by your company, not by you.
 Support services can include:

 - Training Programs: By providing free training programs, whether in-person or online, you can enable customers to make the most out of their purchases.